Learn the basics, how it works, and the benefits of MongoDB to better understand this popular NoSQL database.

 Introduction to MongoDB

-MongoDB is a NoSQL database developed to meet the storage and retrieval needs of large quantities of unstructured data.
-It uses a document-oriented approach, where data is stored in JSON documents, more precisely in BSON (Binary JSON) format.
-This allows great flexibility in data structure, unlike traditional relational databases.
+MongoDB is a NoSQL database developed to address the storage and retrieval needs of large amounts of unstructured data.
+It uses a document-oriented approach, where data is stored in JSON documents, specifically in the BSON (Binary JSON) format.
+This allows for great flexibility in data structure, unlike traditional relational databases.

 MongoDB has become very popular in recent years due to its scalability, speed, and ease of use.
 It is widely used in web applications, mobile applications and Big Data environments.